Jerry W. Thomas

-While most product testing is conducted in the food and beverage industries, the concepts and methods of product testing are applicable to virtually all
+While most product testing is conducted in the food and beverage industries, the concepts and methods of product testing are applicable to virtually all product

-product categories, although the structure and mechanics of execution will vary greatly from product category to product category.
+categories, although the structure and mechanics of execution will vary from product category to product category.
 For example, computer software can be tested, furniture

-can be tested, store environments can be tested, dog food can be tested, airline service can be tested, equipment prototypes can be tested, etc.
+can be tested, store environments can be tested, toys can be tested, airline service can be tested, equipment prototypes can be tested, etc.

 The ultimate benefit of product testing is competitive advantage.
 Product superiority is the surest way to dominate a product category or an industry.
 Companies

-Companies that ignore product improvement and product testing, on the other hand, may wake up one morning to find
+dedicated to ongoing product testing can achieve product superiority.
+Companies that ignore product testing, on the other hand, may wake up one morning to find

-themselves on the brink of extinction from a competitor who has built a better mousetrap.
+themselves on the brink of extinction from a competitor who has built “a better mousetrap.”

-Copyright © 1993 by Decision Analyst, Inc.
+Copyright © 2010 by Decision Analyst, Inc.

-This article may not be copied, published, or used in any way without written
+This article may not be copied, published, or used in any way without written permission of Decision Analyst.

 |Share This Article